harshlal028/webauthn/Security-and-Privacy-Self‐Review:-WebAuthn-L1,-L2,-L3.md

 # 19. What happens when a document that uses your feature gets disconnected?

 WebAuthn does not preserve state between ceremonies, so new ceremonies are not affected.
-TODO: Who knows what happens to any in-progress ceremonies in this situation?
+In progress ceremonies are aborted.

 # 20. Does your spec define when and how new kinds of errors should be raised?